 Squaring the Circle was awarded a Blue Star Foundation Award (for Art in Service to the Earth).

-You can read an entire PDF file of Squaring the Circle by clicking on this link.
+You can read an entire PDF file of Squaring the Circle by clicking on this link just below.
 Look under the John Campion sub-tab to find out how to purchase this book and others in the series.

 The cover is a photograph by the famous photographer of the Huichol people, John Chrisitan.
 It is a petroglyph reflecting their cosmology.